allimacmillan/CSCI-3308-Project/README.md

 Collaboration Tool: We have decided to use the app groupMe, the group messaging app, as our collaboration tool.
 Credit to clevertechie.com for layout of a login system.

-Files to include for running project: login-system.zip newgroup.php userAvailability.php
+Files to include for running project: (see milestone7.pdf for more info) login-system.zip newgroup.php userAvailability.php